ZompLLC/BossRealms/README.md

 Click `package` to generate the target folder with the .jar file.

 - You may skip this step if you have _mvn-package-auto_ installed.
+- Note that you need the compiled jar file to be in the `paper/plugins` folder, which should be automatic due to the `pom.xml` file.

 ### Running the server